List of awards and nominations received by Three Days Grace: FMQB AwardsFriday Morning Quarterback (better known as FMQB) was a trade magazine which covered the radio and music industries in the United States. Its coverage included programming, management, promotion, marketing, and airplay for music formatted radio. Three Days Grace earned one FMQB Award.

+Genero Awards

+Three Days Grace was nominated for one Genero Award.

 MuchMusic Video Awards

 The iHeartRadio MMVAs were an annual awards show broadcast on Much to honour the year's best music videos that was last held in 2018.
 Three Days Grace have received eight MuchMusic Video Award nominations.

 iHeartRadio Music Awards

 The iHeartRadio Music Awards is a music awards show that celebrates music heard throughout the year across iHeartMedia radio stations nationwide and on iHeartRadio, iHeartMedia's digital music platform.
 Three Days Grace won one iHeartRadio Music award out of the five nominations.

 Juno Awards

 The Juno Awards, more popularly known as the JUNOS, are awards presented annually to Canadian musical artists and bands to acknowledge their artistic and technical achievements in all aspects of music.
 Three Days Grace received one Juno award out of the twelve nominations.

 Loudwire Music Awards

 Loudwire is an American online media magazine that covers news of hard rock and heavy metal artists.
 It is owned by media and entertainment business Townsquare Media.
 Three Days Grace received three Loudwire Music awards out of the five nominations.